FAQs

 Keep in mind that where you place your programmable thermostat is also critical for it to work efficiently.
 If your thermostat is placed in an area that is subject to direct sunlight, heat from a bathroom or kitchen, a drafty area, etc. it can cause you to over (or under) use your HVAC system.
 Try to place your thermostat in a central location where the temperature is relatively consistent with the rest of the home.

-Q: How will I know my service provider is authorized by Scott Heating, Cooling & Plumbing?
+Q: How will I know my service provider is authorized by Scott Heating & Cooling?

-A: All of our handpicked providers carry an orange Scott Heating, Cooling & Plumbing Home Services badge.
+A: All of our handpicked providers carry an orange Scott Heating & Cooling Home Services badge.
 If this badge is not visible, ask to see it.
 This badge means they have undergone a thorough background screening process and are properly licensed (where applicable) and insured.

 HVAC REPAIR